DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

-To effectively isolate the components $T_i(t)$, $S_i(t)$, and $R_i(t)$, we employ Seasonal-Trend decomposition using LOESS (STL)~\citep{stl}.
-We select STL over simple moving averages or rigid Fourier bases because it adapts to local non-linearities via robust LOESS smoothing, thereby minimizing spectral leakage ($\varepsilon$) between the seasonal and residual components.
-This separation is critical for satisfying the leakage bound defined in Assumption A3.
+To isolate $T_i(t)$, $S_i(t)$, and $R_i(t)$, we use Seasonal-Trend decomposition using LOESS (STL)~\citep{stl}.
+STL is preferred over moving averages or rigid Fourier bases because LOESS smoothing adapts to local non-linearities and reduces spectral leakage $\varepsilon$ between the seasonal and residual components, which is required for A3.

-For each variable $X_i(t)$, we determine the optimal seasonal period $P_i$ through a variance-maximization search.
-Let $\mathcal{P}$ be the set of candidate periods.
-For each $p \in \mathcal{P}$, we perform a trial decomposition and compute the variance of the extracted seasonal component $S_i^{(p)}$.
-The optimal period is selected as:
+For each variable $X_i(t)$, the seasonal period $P_i$ is selected by variance maximization over a candidate set $\mathcal{P}$: